HAL Lower Limb

 Description

-The brainchild of professor Yoshiyuki Sankai, the earliestĀ HAL prototype was developed around 1997. Ā This has given the HAL exoskeleton nearly 20 years to mature into a successful medical robot (the current HAL is the 5th iteration of the design).
+The brainchild of Professor Yoshiyuki Sankai, the earliest HAL prototype was developed around 1997.
+This has given the HAL exoskeleton nearly 20 years to mature into a successful medical robot (the current HAL is the 5th iteration of the design).

-Exoskeleton Report does not endorse one exoskeleton product over another. Ā The exoskeleton catalog is purely for educational purposes. Ā The catalog is meant to provide an easily accessible birds-eye view of the exoskeleton industry, and a quick method to sort exoskeletons by type and purpose. Ā All prices are approximate and are meant to provide a general sense of the cost of the devices.
+Exoskeleton Report does not endorse one exoskeleton product over another.
+The exoskeleton catalog is purely for educational purposes.
+The catalog is meant to provide an easily accessible bird’s-eye view of the exoskeleton industry and a quick way to sort exoskeletons by type and purpose.
+All prices are approximate and intended to provide a general sense of the devices’ cost.

 Reviews